ahotchkin/react-fitness-backend/dev-log.md

 - [x] Add error styling to sign up and login forms

 Wednesday, 10/28
-- [ ] Add error styling to remaining forms
+- [x] Add error styling to remaining forms

+Thursday, 10/29
+- [x] Add placeholder examples in forms (i.e. new food serving size: 1 cup)

 - [ ] Finish styling
-- [ ] Add placeholder examples in forms (i.e. new food serving size: 1 cup)
 - [ ] Review warnings in console
 - [ ] Refactor
     - [ ] MainContainer holds any functions that other containers need access to